Getting behind the wheel before dawn or after sunset requires extra caution. Here are six tips to help you stay safe.

 At times when other drivers are more likely to be drowsy, distracted, or intoxicated, it's critical to obey speed limits and give other cars a wide berth.

 It's easy to get dangerously sleepy during a late-night drive.
 Avoid driving after your usual bedtime, and take frequent breaks during long trips.
 Having a passenger for conversation can also help.
 If your eyelids suddenly feel heavy or you can't remember the last few miles, find a safe place to pull over and get some rest.

-This article was first published in Winter 2016.
+This article was updated in April 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.